-C. Plaintiffs have Standing Even If the Federal Standards Set Forth in Warth are Adopted by This Court
+C. Plaintiffs have Standing Even If the Federal Standards Set Forth in Warth are Adopted by This Court land use practices are racially discriminatory.
+This is one of the key distinctions between plaintiffs here and in Warth.

 A comparison of the legal and factual situations in Warth and the litigation here reveals four areas of substantial difference - and any one of the four would be sufficient for a finding that plaintiffs here do not come within the holding of Warth.
 Each of the four will be briefly discussed.